Adelaide–Darwin railway line

 The Adelaide–Darwin rail corridor consists of the 2975 km long standard-gauge main line between the South Australian capital city of Adelaide and the Northern Territory capital of Darwin, and the lines immediately connected to it.
-Preceded by a number of other shorter railways, a transcontinental line through to Darwin was only fully realised in 2004, when the final link from Alice Springs was opened.
+Preceded by a number of other shorter railways, a transcontinental line through to Darwin was completed in 2004, when the final link from Alice Springs was opened.
 The line is used by interstate freight trains operated by Aurizon and by The Ghan passenger train operated by Journey Beyond.

 The Adelaide–Darwin rail corridor, completed in 2004.
-Construction of the first of its five constituent lines had started 87 years earlier – and its ill-fated predecessor 39 years before that.
+Construction of the first of its five constituent lines started 87 years earlier – and its predecessor 39 years before that.